 - Severe restriction in gas supply: clear obstruction.

 - Faulty thermocouple, replace pilot unit.

 - Blocked pilot, clean out.

 - Blocked lint gauze, clean.

-- Hold control knob in for longer.
+- Hold control knob in/down for longer.

-- Check control knob does not foul indicator plate.
+- Slide control models only: Ensure that the slide control knob is pushed down fully.

-- If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, ventilation or the thermocouple needs replacement.
+- If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replace ment.